hcaula/PongLC/README.md

 A multithread implementation of Pong in Haskell.

 ## Libraries used
-- [FuGEn](https://github.com/haskell-game/fungen) for game logic, sprite rendering, sounds, inputs and collision detection;
+- [FuGEn](https://github.com/haskell-game/fungen) for game logic, sprite rendering, inputs and collision detection;
 - [GLUT](http://hackage.haskell.org/package/GLUT) for OpenGL friendly number formats.

 ## How to run